High Court’s severe affront to justice by HHJ Pelling KC

 “7.
 It is true that that provision was, in fact, referenced in the evidence, being a witness statement of Mr Bloom on behalf of Middlesbrough that was put before Mr Justice Arnold on the 9th January, both at paragraph 8.5 where that clause is referred to, and at paragraph 19, where he refers to a letter in which he had pointed out that even if there had been a force majeure event that would only have absolved EW from any breach of its contractual obligations, not from its liability to pay rent.
 I agree, however, with Ms Jones, that on an ex parte application judges are far more likely to pay attention to what counsel tells them than to matters disclosed in the evidence, and the statement by Mr Staunton, I think one must conclude, was in fact inaccurate, although I have no reason to think that Mr Staunton in any way misled Mr Justice Arnold deliberately.
 Ms Jones suggested that the non disclosure of the material which Mr Millinder relies on was undoubtedly material.
 It seems to me, however, that one must bear in mind the nature of the application that was brought before Mr Justice Arnold and then continued before Mr Justice Norris.“

-Mr Justice Nugee certainly did know that Mr Staunton was under professional duties to his client, and to the Court to have diligently read his own client’s witness statement, and at p.8.5 Mr Bloom of the Club expressly stated that the lease contains a force majeure clause.
+Mr Justice Nugee knew or ought to have known that Mr Staunton was under professional duties to his client, and to the Court to have diligently read his own client’s witness statement, and at p.8.5 Mr Bloom of the Club expressly stated that the lease contains a force majeure clause.
 On the balance of probabilities, that is from where Mr Staunton learned of the fact, which he repeated at paragraph 6 of his skeleton he created prior to the hearing, when he said this:

 “The lease contains a force majeure clause“